 Some funding sources are incompatible, constitute double dipping, or simply aren’t beneficial when used at the same time.
-Often, scholarships are awarded in the form of nonresident tuition waivers, which our students often already have.
-Tuition-only scholarships, resident tuition waivers, exemptions, and discounts are deducted from the amount certified to the VA.
+Tuition-only scholarships, exemptions, and discounts are deducted from the amount certified to the VA.
 In most cases, use of VA and TA to pay the same costs constitutes double dipping.

 G.I.
 Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at http://www.benefits.va.gov/gibill.

 Funding is disbursed in the order payments are received.
 The Office of the Bursar is not a financial institution.
 Monies cannot be held, directed, or disbursed in a requested order.

 The University cannot disburse funds until we have received them.
 Once your Bursar’s account balance is paid in full, excess funds may be refunded to you.
 If additional funds in the form of VA or TA become available, they may be refunded to you.
 VA and TA are processed after the start of term following a strict timetable and cannot be processed early.

 For veteran student services information, please visit the Veteran Benefits FAQ.